BRO3886/gtasks/docs/content/docs/tasklist commands/index.md

 ---
-title: 'Tasklist commands'
+title: "Tasklist commands"
 draft: false
 weight: 3
 summary: View and create tasklists for currently signed-in account.
 ---

 ## Help command

-* to view inline help for all the commands
+- to view inline help for all the commands

 ```
 ❯ gtasks tasklists --help